 As the plane began to taxi down the runway, the pilot received an equipment failure signal that mandated a return to our gate.
 By the time a team was brought in to troubleshoot, find the source of the problem, bring in replacement parts and repair the issue, the crew of flight attendants and pilots also had to be replaced.
 All of this took 4 very long hours.

 You think, so what?
 A 4 hour delay?
 Not such a big deal, Cheryl.
 Yes, I know.
 These things can and should even be expected to happen.
 Equipment can fail, humans are not infallible, and our safety is paramount.
-I’m profoundly grateful the airline took all neccessary means to remedy the situation.
+I’m profoundly grateful the airline took all necessary means to remedy the situation.

 However, 4 hour delays are not fun when: